prisma/prisma/packages/adapter-libsql/README.md

 We encourage you to create an issue if you find something missing or run into a bug.

-If you have any feedback about our libSQL driver support.
-Leave a comment on our [dedicated GitHub issue](https://github.com/prisma/prisma/discussions/21345) and we'll use it as we continue development.
+If you have any feedback, leave a comment in [this GitHub discussion](https://github.com/prisma/prisma/discussions/21345).